-- A. All disposed medication must be logged in the Disposal section of the Medication Log and must include Date, Prescription number, Amount of Medication Destroyed/Returned, Type (waste, return, finished) and signatures of two witnesses. - B. All other expired or unused medication is to be kept in a rigid container provided by the medical waste contractor and shall be labeled "Pharmaceutical Waste - Incineration Only" with the start date of when the first waste was placed inside the container. - C. Nursing staff work with the front office staff when disposal containers are ordered.
+- A. All disposed medication must be logged in the Disposal section of the Medication Log and must include Date, Prescription number, Amount of Medication Destroyed/Returned, Type (waste, return, finished) and signatures of two witnesses. - B. All other expired or unused medication is to be kept in a rigid container provided by the medical waste contractor and shall be labeled "Pharmaceutical Waste - Incineration Only" with the start date of when the first waste was placed inside the container. - Disposal of controlled substance medications requires the signatures of two licensed HCA clinical staff.
+The primary signature must always be a medically licensed staff (MHRS-AOA Psychiatrist/Physician or MHRS-AOA BH Nurse), but the second/witness signature may be a nonmedically Board of Behavioral Sciences (BBS) or Board of Psychology (BOP) licensed or registered staff. - C. Nursing staff work with the front office staff when disposal containers are ordered.
 The front office staff tracks the receipts of disposal containers.